isorna/dropcommander/docs/en/dfc/core-rules/ships-orders.md

 The ship may not turn, and must move between half and full its Thrust value.

 It may not fire any weapons systems.
-Remove all energy spikes from the ship at the end of its activation. **The ship's Signature is reduced to 0 until the start of its next activation.** Use the status wheel on the ship's base to indicate that it is silent running.
+Remove all energy spikes from the ship at the end of its activation. **The ship’s Signature is reduced to 0 until the start of its next activation.** Use the status wheel on the ship’s base to indicate that it is silent running.

 A ship on Silent Running may not use launch assets.